 Formed thousands of years ago due to glacial activity, it boasts a 21-mile long shoreline and brags with the numerous activities it proposes.
 The Big Foot State Park is by far the most popular destination.

 Several golf courses provide entertainment to those who don’t really like to soak in the sun, while Geneva is also one of the best swimming lakes in Wisconsin, boasting several beaches and swimming spots.

 Water sports activities also include kayaking, canoeing, jet-skiing, and water skiing.
 It’s definitely one of the best lakes in Wisconsin and a great way to explore it is by bringing your inflatable kayak for whitewater.

 Around the lake, the Pottawatomie trail offers a scenic hike, while the densely populated shoreline impresses with centuries-old opulent mansions.
 Those who just want to relax while enjoying the outdoors can also opt for one of the many lake cruises.

 Check reviews at Kayak.com for Lake Geneva accommodation

 9. Muskego Lake

-Southwest of Milwaukee in the Waukesha County, Big Muskego Lake Wildlife Area, is another outstanding vacation spot.
+Southwest of Milwaukee in the Waukesha County, Big Muskego Lake Wildlife Area, is another outstanding vacation place in Wisconsin.
 Easily accessible from both Interstate 43 and State Highway 36, the shallow 2,260-acre lake fringed with wetlands and cattail marshes offers numerous recreational opportunities.